dessertlab/Fault-Injection-Dataset/README.md

 ### 2.1 Structure of the test folders

-Every test folder contains the file "`fp_info.data`", which contains information about the fault injected in the experiment (including the fault type, the target component, the target class, the target function, and the fault injection point).
+Every test folder contains the following files:
+* "`fp_info.data`": It contains information about the fault injected in the experiment (including the fault type, the target component, the target class, the target function, and the fault injection point);
+* "`orig_file`": It contains the target component before the mutation;
+* "`mutated_file`": It contains the target component after the mutation;
+* "`diff`": It is the diff file between the orig_file and mutated_file;

-The subfolder "`Test_<id>`"/logs contains the raw logs of the executions of both the faulty round ("`round_1`" subfolder) and the fault-free round ("`round_2`" subfolder).
+The subfolder "`Test_<id>/logs`" contains the raw logs of the executions of both the faulty round ("`round_1`" subfolder) and the fault-free round ("`round_2`" subfolder).

 In each round subfolder, there are more subfolders representing different sub-systems of OpenStack (e.g., "`nova`", "`cinder`", "`neutron`", "`glance`", etc.) containing the log messages generated during the tests.